RallyTechServices/portfolio-item-focus/README.md

 The minimum desired threshold can be configured using an app setting.
 By default this is 80%.

-## Version History
-* 1.0.0 - Initial Version
-* 1.0.1 - Make portfolio item types dynamic so app won't break if PI names or types are changed in the future
-* 1.0.2 - Show detailed list of stories inside/outside project tree

 ### First Load

 If you've just downloaded this from github and you want to do development,